 Marcelle

 Marcelle is an open-source framework designed to make it easy to build custom, interactive interfaces for Machine Learning (ML) pipelines.
-With Marcelle, developers and researchers can rapidly prototype and deploy ML workflows that can be integrated into any web application.
+With Marcelle, developers, researchers and designers can rapidly prototype and deploy ML workflows that can be integrated into any web application.

 Quick description

-For example, using Marcelle, one can easily build an interactive web interface for developing a teachable image recognition system that learns directly from webcam input.
+As pedagogical example, using Marcelle, one can easily build an interactive web interface for developing a teachable sketch recognition system that learns directly from users’ inputs (demonstration below).
 Such interfaces allow users to collect data, train models in real time, visualize results, and experiment with AI behaviors within the browser.
+Here is the pipeline describing this example:

 Marcelle also allows to connect easily with external computation backends.
 It can interface with Python-based scripts (that use PyTorch, Tensorflow or Scikitlearn) through Ray or FeathersJS backend.
 This enables an integration with existing data processing pipelines, training scripts, or real-time inference services.
 In this case Marcelle can be used to design interactions and interfaces with these services.